ING prepares European insurance arm for listing in 2014

 Chief Executive Jan Hommen did not rule out alternatives to a listing for the European insurance business such as a trade sale.
 He said ING had held preliminary discussions on this, but also said other European insurers "are all struggling for capital."

-ING spun off ING U.S. Inc (VOYA.N) on May 1 via a $1.3 billion share listing as part of an enforced separation of its global banking and insurance businesses and will sell the rest of its shares in the U.S. unit in further tranches.
+ING spun off ING U.S. Inc (VOYA.N) on May 1 via a $1.3 billion (838.9 million pounds) share listing as part of an enforced separation of its global banking and insurance businesses and will sell the rest of its shares in the U.S. unit in further tranches.

 "With that milestone completed, we are now accelerating preparations for the base case of an IPO (listing) of our European insurance company, with the aim of being ready to go to the market in 2014," Hommen said.